 Missing Episode: The original cover art for issue #300 featured George H. W. Bush burning a flag with Alfred's face on it.
 The cover was determined to be in poor taste, so it was hastily replaced with a stock image of Alfred.

-Old Shame: Mad lent its name to an Animal House-style comedy, Up the Academy.
-After it did poorly at the box office, Mad was quick to disown it, and wrote a two-page satire of their own movie, which ended with the entire staff fictitiously quitting in shame.
-William M. Gaines also paid Warner Bros. $30,000 to remove every reference to Mad from the movie.
-However, following the sale of Mad to Time/Warner, the references were restored on all recent TV airings and the DVD.
-But it's still Old Shame to the Mad staff.
+Old Shame: MAD lent its name to an Animal House-style comedy, Up the Academy.
+After it did poorly at the box office, MAD was quick to disown it, and wrote a two-page satire of their own movie, which ended with the entire staff fictitiously quitting in shame.
+William M. Gaines also paid Warner Bros. $30,000 to remove every reference to MAD from the movie.
+However, following being more integrated in the Time-Warner corporate culture after Gaines's death, (as compared to their relative freedom under Gaines during the Warner Communications/early Time Warner years), the references were restored on all recent TV airings and the DVD.
+Despite this, it's still Old Shame to the MAD staff.

 Some characters in parodies refer to their previous roles as such.
 In the parody of "Eraser", Arnold's character is asked to "erase" some of his co-stars' previous roles, and he tells them to wait until he's done with his own.